MPs support motion to stand united against terrorism threat

 Volunteers and officers in organisations like family service centres and social service offices are in frequent and direct contact with Singaporeans on a daily basis, and ought to be trained to pick up tell-tale signs or potential problems which may escalate into situations of an individual being radicalised or worse, committing acts of terrorism, whether religiously motivated or otherwise, she said.

-Some tell-tale signs could be being reclusive or withdrawn, spending too much time online, developing sudden changes in views or perceptions or behavior, or developing intense frustrations or anger management issues.
+Some tell-tale signs could be being reclusive or withdrawn, spending too much time online, developing sudden changes in views or perceptions or behaviour, or developing intense frustrations or anger management issues.

 MP for Aljunied GRC Muhamad Faisal Abdul Manap suggested the introduction of psychology as part of Science in secondary schools, as he said that hardline extremists manipulate minds in order to plant perspectives and perceptions, which may be countered by learning psychology, which teaches human behaviour and knowledge about perceptions.